ocupop/context-library/src/content/pages/why.md

         eyebrow: Speed
         title: High performance
         description: >-
           Great performance starts with what you choose not to load.
-The component library keeps everything lean with simple HTML, CSS, and vanilla JavaScript, plus built-in tools that squeeze every drop of performance out of your images.
+This component library keeps everything lean with simple HTML, CSS, and vanilla JavaScript, plus built-in tools that squeeze every drop of performance out of your images.